Evidence of Russian crimes mounts as war in Ukraine drags on - The Boston Globe

 Throughout the war Russian leaders have denied accusations of brutality.

-“Not a single local person has suffered from any violent action,” she said, calling the photos and video of bodies in the streets “a crude forgery” staged by the Ukrainians.
+“Not a single local person has suffered from any violent action,” he said, calling the photos and video of bodies in the streets “a crude forgery” staged by Ukrainians.

 Advertisement